Kentucky Court Records

 Graves County Property Records

-To obtain these records, requestors lookup property records online or use the public access terminal at the Graves County Clerk's Office.
-Alternatively, complete a request form and mail it to the Clerk's Office.
+To obtain these records, requestors may look up property records online or use the public access terminal at the Graves County Clerk's Office.
+Alternatively, they can complete a request form and mail it to the Clerk's Office.

 Graves County Court Records Online